CatimaLoyalty/Docs/docs/docs/export_format.md

 [one line per link]
 ```

 Version number is always 2.
 If a database table is empty, there are simply no lines.
-For valid possible values for each table, see https://github.com/TheLastProject/Catima/wiki/Card-sharing-URL-format.
+For valid possible values for each table, see [Card sharing URL format](card_sharing_url_format).

 Example full export:
 ```